-What to expect during Remote help sessions
+What to expect during virtual help sessions

-At the time of the consultation, just click on the Zoom meeting link.
+At the time of the consultation, click on the meeting link.
 Remember to enable the sound and video on your device.
 If you have chosen a phone consultation, the facilitator will call you on the number you have provided.

-The facilitator may be running late with another family but will do her best to contact you as close as possible to the scheduled time.
+The facilitator may be running late with another family but will do their best to contact you as close as possible to the scheduled time.
 Please make sure that you have your phone with you, in case we need to call you.
 Each slot is 20 minutes long and another family may be waiting for their consultation straight after yours.

-Tips for a successful Zoom (video) consultation
+Tips for a successful video consultation

 - If we need to see your baby feed, it is helpful if they are awake and interested but not too hungry.
 We know this is easier said than done!
 It is helpful to have another pair of hands nearby if possible, to hold the computer or phone at different angles.